1. Let the baby be the lesson.

 6. Sling the baby.

 Have a fussy baby who cries as soon as you put him down?
 Don't stress out!
-One indispensible item for parents of a newborn is a baby sling or backpack.
+One indispensable item for parents of a newborn is a baby sling or backpack.
 You can nurse in the sling or let the baby sleep in the backpack while keeping your hands free to work on projects with older children.
 It's also amazing how much homeschooling you can do with just one hand.
 You can hold your baby and still grade papers, write spelling words on a whiteboard, help a child with an art project, and more!

 7. Utilize today's technology.